dimitri4788/notes/gitTutorial.md

 $ git diff HEAD
 ```
 grep
+- Allows you to quickly search a repository.
 ```sh
 # Thanks to Travis Jeffery for these
 # Set line numbers to be shown in grep search results